Traveling the World with My Grandchildren After 50 is a Privilege

 Yesterday I had a ‘traveling’ good time with my ultimate concierge and another couple.
 We drove twenty minutes to catch a French film and listen to a revue presented by the director.
-The entire trip lasted but four hours but it was marvelous.
-On the drive home our discussion turned to traveling with grandchildren and we all agreed it is the best loving and educational gift we give to our grands and ourselves.
+The entire trip lasted but four hours, but it was marvelous.
+On the drive home, our discussion turned to travel with grandchildren, and we all agreed it is a loving and educational gift we give to our grands and ourselves.

-Summer is fast approaching and the thought of taking grandchildren on a trip crosses a grandmother’s mind.
-Alone time is a treat for grandmother and grandchildren.
+Summer is fast approaching, and the thought of taking grandchildren on a trip crosses a grandmother’s mind.
+Alone time is a treat for grandmothers and grandchildren.
 It is their time to bond.
 Multigenerational trips are beneficial for all.